Home Heat Pump Guide

 What happens if the voucher expires?

 The voucher is valid for three months.
-If the installation is not completed within that period, your installer may need to request an extension or reapply.
+If not completed in that period, your installer may need to request an extension or reapply.

 Do I need to pay my installer a deposit?

-Many installers ask for a deposit of 10% to 20% when you sign the contract.
+Many installers ask for 10% to 20% when you sign the contract.
 Avoid paying more than this upfront.
-The balance should be due after installation and grant confirmation.

 What if my application is rejected?

 Your installer will explain the reason and advise on next steps.
-Most rejections are due to EPC issues and can be resolved by completing the recommended insulation measures.
+Most rejections are due to EPC issues and can be resolved.